 Languages.
 French, German, Russian (not fluent)

 Professional associations/memberships.
-Law Society of England & Wales; Society of Trust and Estate Practitioners (STEP) (immediate past president: Guernsey branch).
+Law Society of England & Wales; Society of Trust and Estate Practitioners (STEP) (immediate past chairman: Guernsey branch).

 Towards a Level Playing Field; Regulating Corporate Vehicles in Cross Border Transactions STEP 2002.